theouscidda6/theouscidda6.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I am giving a talk at [IHES](https://www.ihes.fr/) for the welcome day of the [Université Paris-Saclay](https://www.universite-paris-saclay.fr) doctoral school.
+I am giving a long talk at [IHES](https://www.ihes.fr/) for the welcome day of the [Université Paris-Saclay](https://www.universite-paris-saclay.fr) doctoral school.